robertkleffner/wort-old/REFERENCE.md

 *Quotation literals* use an array-like syntax.
 Elements are written between two square brackets with whitespace separating them.
 An example of a quotation containing three numbers: `[1 2 3]`.
 Quotations may be nested.

+*Stack shuffle* sequences occur between parentheses.
+A stack shuffle is composed of two groups of lowercase alphabetical characters separated by a single dash, e.g. `(abc-bac)`.
+Every letter which occurs on the right hand side of the dash must be present in the left hand side, and each character in the left hand side must occur only once in the left hand side.
+Each character on the left side may occur zero, one, or multiple times on the right hand side.
+The left hand side must have at least one alphabetical character, but the right hand side is permitted to be empty.

 *String literals* follow the JavaScript format, except they may be enclosed only in double quotes `""`.
 The backslash `\` precedes the usual escape sequences.

 *Numeric literals* can be written with an optional sign and an optional decimal part.